morcavon/PrintABrick/README.md

 Added a fourth column "material_id" which is new in the csv file.
 You have to add this field in the database manually! (material_id, varchar 128, null)

 ## Install Notes
 The easiest way to run Elastisearch is with the docker image.
-Download Version 5.5.0 and run it with
+Download Version 5.5.0 `docker pull docker.elastic.co/elasticsearch/elasticsearch:5.5.0` and run it with

-`docker pull docker.elastic.co/elasticsearch/elasticsearch:5.5.0`
+`docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:5.5.0`

 # PrintABrick